Islam in the United Kingdom: Law

+The first sharia court, also known as sharia councils, began operating in the United Kingdom in 1982, and the number in operation has grown to 85 by 2024.
+A The Times investigation has found that there are a growing number of Muslims from across Europe and North America seeking the services of British sharia courts, with the UK now dubbed as the 'western capital' for sharia courts.

 Although sharia is not part of the British legal system, several British establishment figures have supported its use in areas of dispute resolution in Islamic communities.
 For example, in February 2008 Rowan Williams the Archbishop of Canterbury (the head of the Church of England) lectured at the Royal Courts of Justice on Islam and English law.
 In this lecture he spoke of the possibility of using sharia in some circumstances:

 Several months later, Lord Phillips, then Lord Chief Justice of England and Wales supported the idea that sharia could be reasonably employed as a basis for "mediation or other forms of alternative dispute resolution", and explained that "It is not very radical to advocate embracing sharia law in the context of family disputes, for example, and our system already goes a long way towards accommodating the archbishop's suggestion."

 In March 2014, The Law Society issued guidance on how to draft sharia-compliant wills for the network of sharia courts which been established to deal with disputes between Muslim families.
 The guidance was withdrawn later in 2014 following criticism by solicitors and by Chris Grayling, the Justice Secretary.

+In its 2017 manifesto, UKIP pledged to abolish the existence of sharia courts in the UK.

 In 2016–2018 an independent panel commissioned by the UK government investigated the practices of sharia councils operating in England and Wales.
 The councils have no legal status and no legal jurisdiction in the UK.
 Estimates for their number range between 30 and 85.
 The investigation found that most people consulting the councils are women seeking an Islamic divorce.
 The review concluded that "there is unanimous agreement among the sharia councils themselves that discriminatory practices do occur in some instances within the councils in England and Wales" and made legislative and administrative recommendations to remedy the abuses.
 The panel was not aware of any sharia councils operating in Scotland.

 According to Kaveri Qureshi, while women educate themselves and follow Islamic norms and values referring to colonial era Islamic advice literature about marriage not for continuation but to end their marriages and for justification of remarriages contrary to original intention of authors of the literature.